Table of Contents

 ApplicationName The name of the Steeltoe app being registered computed

-BasePath The base URL to find endpoints for integration computed
+BaseUrl The base URL to find endpoints for integration computed

 ValidateCertificates Whether server certificates should be validated true

-ConnectionTimeoutMS Connection timeout (in milliseconds) 100_000
+ConnectionTimeoutMS Connection timeout (in milliseconds) 5_000

 Metadata Dictionary of metadata to use when registering

-Connecting to dockerized Spring Boot Admin Server
+Connecting to containerized Spring Boot Admin Server

-For successful communication between your app and Spring Boot Admin Server running inside a docker container, a few additional steps are needed:
+For successful communication between your app and Spring Boot Admin Server running inside a container, a few additional steps are needed:

-• Register your app using host.docker.internal
+• Register your app using host.docker.internal (docker) or host.containers.internal (podman)

 After your app has registered itself with Spring Boot Admin Server, the server tries to connect to your app and send requests to its actuator endpoints.
-This fails when your app registers itself using localhost, because the server runs in a docker container that has its own network.
-Instead, you must register using the special host.docker.internal address, which enables the server inside the container to connect to your app outside the container.
+This fails when your app registers itself using localhost, because the server runs in a container that has its own network.
+Instead, you must register using the special address, which enables the server inside the container to connect to your app outside the container.

 • Bind your app to a wildcard address